-Such lines can move many times during the lead up to the deciding event.
-There are many factors that can influence odds of all kinds.
-As such, an important part of futures betting is weighing the benefits of betting early and getting favorable odds over the chance circumstances change, as will the odds.
+These lines can move many times before the deciding event.
+There are many factors that can influence odds.
+As such, an important part of futures betting is weighing the benefits of betting early and getting favorable odds over the chance that circumstances — and thus, odds — may change.

-In terms of futures odds, sportsbooks will lengthen and shorten those based on coaching changes, free-agent acquisitions/losses, and how a team performs from one game to the next during a season.
+In terms of futures odds, sportsbooks will lengthen and shorten those based on coaching changes, free-agent acquisitions/losses, and team performance from one game to the next during a season.

 For live wagers, there are many possible factors.
-These include a change in weather, how tightly a game is being called by the officials, how much time in the game a particular player is seeing, and so much more.
+These include a change in weather, how tightly a game is being officiated, a particular player’s active time, and so much more.

 Just like in almost everything else, knowledge is key.
 It’s difficult to maximize the value of a wager if you are unfamiliar with the elements affecting it.
 That’s why betting on sports is a game of skill.

 A final thing to understand is that while sportsbooks may be owned by parent companies in other countries, they operate locally.
-That’s not only because laws vary from state to state but also because the action on the same markets varies as well.
+That’s not only because laws vary from state to state, but also because odds and offerings can vary as well.

 Sportsbooks know their customers well.
-They are also in the business to make money, so they tweak their products to take advantage of local allegiances and interests.
+They are also in the business of making money.
+To do this, they tweak their products to cater to local sports fans.

 This determines not only odds but what wagers sportsbooks make available as well.
 For example, bettors in Tennessee should expect more options for betting on Volunteers football this fall than betting on a UNLV game.
 You may also pay a different price for those wagers than someone in Las Vegas does.
 With many supporters of local teams like the Vols, the odds may be more favorable for these teams than they are in a more neutral market like Nevada.

-Because they expect to see more action on those games, the odds will reflect that.
+Because sportsbooks expect to see more action on those games, the odds will reflect that.
 The more action a sportsbook takes on a market, the more it stands to lose.

 That’s why having multiple operators in Tennessee is so crucial.
-The pressure of competition acts as a check on sportsbooks skewing odds heavily in their own favor.
+The pressure of competition helps to prevent sportsbooks from skewing odds heavily in their own favor.

 Working those odds in your favor largely depends on understanding the market.
 Now that you know how to read odds and what types of bets are available, you can start making informed decisions on how to maximize the upside of your risk.